 Let $\Omega$ be the set of all $2$-subsets of $\{1,2,\dots,m\}$.
 Consider the symmetric group $S_m$ acting on $\Omega$ with the setwise action: $g \cdot \{i,j\}=\{g \cdot i, g \cdot j\}$.
 Hence, $G$ is a subgroup of $S_n$, where $n=m(m-1)/2$ in this action.
-The minimal degree of $G$ is $2(m-2)$ and its correction capacity is $m-3$~\cite[Proposition 21]{bailey1}.
+The minimal degree of $G$ is $2(m-2)$ and its correction capacity $r$ is $m-3$~\cite[Proposition 21]{bailey1}.

 The set of all $2$-subsets of $\{1,2,\dots,m\}$ can also be viewed as the edge set of the complete graph $K_m$.
-This means that we can use graph theoretical results such as the following to construct bases for $G$, which we will use to construct a UBB.
+Thus we can use graph theoretical results to construct bases for $G$, which we will use to construct a UBB.

 A spanning subgraph of $K_m$ which has at most one isolated vertex and no isolated edges forms a base for $G$.
 A Hamiltonian circuit of $K_m$ is a circuit in $K_m$ containing each vertex exactly once.
 From a Hamiltonian cycle of $K_m$, we can obtain such a spanning graph (called a V-graph) by deleting every third edge~\cite[Fig.~2]{bailey1}.
 A Hamiltonian decomposition of a graph is a partition of the edge set of the graph into disjoint Hamiltonian circuits and at most one perfect matching.
-In the 1890's, Walecki~\cite{walecki} showed that $K_m$ can be decomposed into $(m-1)/2$ Hamiltonian cycles when $m$ is odd and that if $m$ is even, it can be decomposed into $(m-2)/2$ Hamiltonian cycles and one perfect matching.
+In the 1890's, Walecki~\cite{walecki} showed that $K_m$ can be decomposed into $(m-1)/2$ Hamiltonian cycles when $m$ is odd.
+If $m$ is even, it can be decomposed into $(m-2)/2$ Hamiltonian cycles and one perfect matching.
 Using Walecki's decomposition, we can construct a UBB for $G$.
-The UBB is the set of all V-graphs which can be obtained from the Hamiltonian decomposition of $K_m$ and it can be proved that any $r$-subset of the edges of $K_m$ avoids at least one of these V-graphs.
+The UBB is the set of all V-graphs which can be obtained from the Hamiltonian decomposition of $K_m$ and it can be proved that any $r$-subset of edges of $K_m$ avoids at least one of these V-graphs.
 For more on this topic the reader is referred to Bailey~\cite{bailey1}.
 This UBB is of size $O(m)$, and each base is of size $O(m)$.
-Hence, we can use this UBB in the decoding algorithm would have time complexity of $O(m^4)=O(n^2)$.
+Hence, we can use this UBB in the decoding algorithm which would have time complexity $O(m^4)=O(n^2)$.